Effective Date: December 16, 2019

-(1) Effectively manage the Agency's knowledge to cultivate, identify, retain, and share knowledge in order to continuously improve the performance of NASA in implementing its mission, in accordance with NPD 1000.0, Governance and Strategic Management Handbook.
-Individuals at all levels must take responsibility for retaining, appropriately sharing or protecting, and utilizing knowledge.
+(1) Effectively manage the Agency's technical and program/project management knowledge to cultivate, identify, capture, retain, utilize, and share knowledge in order to continuously improve the performance of NASA in implementing its mission, in accordance with NPD 1000.0, Governance and Strategic Management Handbook.
 In order to meet future challenges, innovate successfully, and keep pace with the state of the art in rapidly changing times, NASA will focus on the following critical activities:

-b) Promote an environment that fosters continuous learning and adaptation to emerging technological and governing conditions.
+(b) Promote an environment for the technical workforce that fosters continuous learning and adaptation to emerging technological and governing conditions.

-c) Promote the use of leading practices in knowledge cultivation, identification, retention, utilization, and sharing of the Agency's collective know-how.
+(d) Promote the use of leading practices in knowledge cultivation, identification, capture, retention, utilization, and sharing of the Agency's collective know-how on programs and projects.
 NASA Centers, Mission Directorates, and mission support organizations, as identified in NPD 1000.3, The NASA Organization, employ a range of knowledge management approaches and practices to address their unique capabilities, missions, and institutions.
 NASA Centers and Mission Directorates share their knowledge management practices and solutions to common knowledge challenges and adopt leading practices from others to achieve continuous improvement and increased efficiency.

-e) Support NASA policy that NASA leaders, managers, supervisors, and employees participate in ongoing training and skills enhancement for project and program excellence, in accordance with NPD 7120.4, NASA Engineering and Program/Project Management Policy, and NPR 7120.5, NASA Space Flight Program and Project Management Requirements.
-This includes skills development in the effective identification, capture, and transfer of knowledge.
+(f) Support NASA policy that NASA leaders, managers, supervisors, and personnel participate in ongoing training and skills enhancement for project and program excellence, in accordance with NPD 7120.4, NASA Engineering and Program/Project Management Policy, NPR 7120.5, NASA Space Flight Program and Project Management Requirements, NPR 7120.7, NASA Information Technology and Institutional and Infrastructure Program and Project Management Requirements, NPR 7120.8, NASA Research and Technology Program and Project Management Requirements, NPR 7123.1, NASA Systems Engineering Processes and Requirements, NPR 7150.2, Software Engineering Requirements, and NPR 8621.1C, NASA Procedural Requirements for Mishap and Close Call Reporting, Investigating, and Recordkeeping.
+This includes skills development in the effective cultivation, identification, capture, retention, utilization, and sharing of knowledge.
 NASA is committed to developing new ways of sharing and transferring knowledge, as well as developing tools, practices, and processes that facilitate learning.

-f) Govern the knowledge management enterprise on a federated basis, such that each Center and Mission Directorate determines the approach that best meets its needs, with the understanding that knowledge applicable to all NASA missions and Centers will be shared to the extent possible across the entire Agency.
+(g) Govern the knowledge management enterprise on a federated basis, such that each Center or Mission Directorate determines the approach that best meets its needs, with the understanding that knowledge applicable to all NASA missions and Centers will be shared to the greatest extent possible across the entire Agency.

 d.
 The National Aeronautics and Space Act, 51 U.S.C.
 20113(a).